intel/container-experience-kits-demo-area/demo/README.md

 EOF'
 ```

-Co-ordinator will explain the each field now here.
+Co-ordinator will explain the each of the field on it.

 Now, let's setup a custom network we'll attach as a second interface to a different pod.